 By 1981 I had nearly two years experience flying jets as an Air Force pilot and had immersed myself in all things aviation.
 We had a few deaths during my year of pilot training and the KC-135A fleet continued to average about two crashes a year since then.
 I knew, very early on, that gravity always wins.

-I had never heard the term "windshear" until watching an interview on television of a Flying Tiger Line captain who nearly bought the farm when he experienced it in 1975.
+I had never paid much attention to the term "windshear" until watching an interview on television of a Flying Tiger Line captain who nearly bought the farm when he experienced it in 1975.
 We pilots now understand the sudden change in wind speed and direction very well, given those that have succumbed to it since the widespread use of flight data recorders.

 Major Billy was a political animal.
 When he showed up on base he had never lived in a northern climate, never smoked, never hunted.
 After a day in the squadron ready room, talking with his fellow aircraft commanders, Billy fit right in.
 He bought a snow mobile, started chomping on stogies, and bought himself a rifle.
 He never got a check ride with the squadron commander; he just got his keys to crew S-108.